On the support of Betti tables of multiparameter persistent homology modules

 It is of both theoretical and practical interest to understand persistent homology in the case of multiple parameters, yielding to the so-called {\em multiparameter persistence}.
 Indeed, in applications, one often needs to filter the data using more than only one measurement, obtaining a multiparameter persistence module.
 This is the case, for example, when there are different drivers for a phenomenon \cite{Cerri2013PHOG}, or when one needs to downsize the role of outliers by adding a co-density measurement to the principal, explanatory, measurement as in \cite{Frosini2013,Blumberg2022}.

-Unfortunately, the theory of multiparameter persistence modules proved to be much more elusive than the single-parameter one: in particular, since multigraded modules are of wild representation type \cite{gabriel}, more complicated indecomposables than just intervals can generally occur, and it is impossible to list them all or characterize them via discrete invariants.
+Unfortunately, the theory of multiparameter persistence modules proves to be much more elusive than the single-parameter one: in particular, since multigraded modules are of wild representation type \cite{gabriel}, more complicated indecomposables than just intervals can generally occur, and it is impossible to list them all or characterize them via discrete invariants.
 Despite this difficulty, all the relevant homological events in a multiparameter filtration are conveniently captured by the {\em Betti tables} of the multiparameter persistent homology module \cite{carlsson2009theory}.
 However, these events cannot be paired to obtain summaries similar to barcodes, and their mutual dependencies cannot be easily unveiled.